Powerpoint isn’t the best tool in the shed, and it certainly isn’t the sharpest

 PROS

-- Perfect integration with all other Adobe programs (where presentations are designed)
+- Perfect integration with all other Adobe programs (where presentations are typically designed)

 - All the pixel-perfect tools and settings that a designer needs

-- Usually the preferred method for making presentations by graphic designers within the design industry
+- Usually the preferred method for making presentations by graphic designers within the industry

 CONS

-- No animations or transitions, you’re effective presenting a static PDF.
+- No animations or transitions, you’re effectively presenting a static PDF

-- Nobody besides a designer can usually understand it
+- No-one besides a designer can usually understand it

 Previously